Floaters are opacities that move across the visual field and do not correspond to external visual objects.

 Rare causes of floaters include intraocular tumors (eg, lymphoma) and vitritis (inflammation of the vitreous).
 Intraocular foreign bodies can cause floaters but usually manifest with other symptoms, such as loss of vision, eye pain, or redness.

 The most important goal is to identify serious vitreous and retinal disorders.
-If these disorders cannot be ruled out, patients should be examined by an ophthalmologist using an indirect ophthalmoscope after pupillary dilation.
+If these disorders cannot be ruled out, patients should be examined by an ophthalmologist using an indirect ophthalmoscope after pupillary dilation whenever possible.
 Recognizing ocular migraine is also helpful.

 History of present illness should ascertain onset and duration of symptoms and the shape and volume of floaters, as well as whether they are unilateral or bilateral and whether they have been preceded by trauma.
 The patient should try to distinguish floaters from lightning-like flashes of light (as in photopsias) or jagged lines across the visual field (as in migraine).
 Important associated symptoms include loss of vision (and its distribution in the visual field) and eye pain.